ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 After the lunch break we did some exercises together that showed us how to mock out dependencies and which pitfalls we should pay attention to.
 This gave us a better understanding of the theory we saw that morning.

-All in all it was a great course explaining the big picture of testing but also showing us the ropes in day to day working with tests and code.
+All in all it was a great course explaining the big picture of testing but also showing us the ropes in day-to-day working with tests and code.
 The open atmosphere enabled us to ask a lot of questions which Maarten always answered thoroughly.

 ### Frontend Essentials